onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/07_Assigning quotas.md

           space quotas:
 ```

-> **Caveat**: It is not possible to remove a quota from an Org once it has been assigned.
+> **Caveat**: It is not possible to remove a quota from an org, once it has been assigned.